Why it’s a great time for a Canadian woman to start a small business

 Boosting women’s economic participation benefits everyone

 Women, unfortunately, still face gender bias and systemic discrimination, which can serve as barriers to receiving finances, services, and support when launching or growing a business.
-Those barriers can be even greater for women of colour, Indigenous women, women with disabilities, and those in the LGBTQ2S+ community.
+Those barriers can be even greater (PDF) for women of colour, Indigenous women, women with disabilities, and those in the LGBTQ2S+ community.
 Despite these challenges, women have played a key role in developing new businesses, generating new jobs, and creating innovation.